Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 • Statements that may be inadmissible

-2) Early Dismissal: After Charges Are Filed, But Before the First Court Date
+2. Early Dismissal: After Charges Are Filed, But Before the First Court Date

 This is more likely when:

-• defense evidence is presented early
+• Defense evidence is presented early

-• prosecutors realize proof is missing
+• Prosecutors realize key proof is missing

-• the alleged offense isn’t supported by the facts
+• The alleged offense isn’t supported by the facts

 Texas criminal cases often move quickly.
 A lawyer can sometimes:

-• contact the prosecutor early
+• Contact the prosecutor early

-• provide documents or witnesses
+• Provide documents or witnesses

-• show legal flaws in the arrest
+• Show legal flaws in the arrest

 How Long Does It Take for Charges to Be Dropped in Texas?

-Stage Typical Timing What’s Happening
+Stage Possible Timing What’s Happening

 Post-arrest, pre-file Within 2 weeks Prosecutor screening / filing decision